 Slips, trips and falls - Are the most common cause of minor injury and all clients are encouraged to take care and take responsibility for their own behaviour whilst on site, especially in wet, slippery, muddy or icy conditions.
-This is discussed in full at the assessment and contracting stages.
+This is discussed in full at the assessment and contracting stages and clients are reminded when weather conditions are demanding.